 I'm going to show how to lower blood pressure naturally and quickly.
 High blood pressure, or hypertension, is a leading cause of heart disease, strokes, kidney failure.
 45% of adults in America have hypertension and 90% of adults over the age of 65 have hypertension.
-Now there are many, many medications which can effectively lower the blood pressure.
+Now there are many, many medications that can effectively lower blood pressure.
 But as with most medications, a lot of the blood pressure meds have undesirable side effects.
 So what does that mean?
 That means that a lot of patients have been asking me, Dr. Frita, is there any way that I can lower my blood pressure naturally?
 As it turns out, yes.
 There are ways to lower your blood pressure naturally and without medication.

-There are many ways to lower the blood pressure without medications and naturally, but you must do so under the supervision of your physician.
+There are many ways to lower blood pressure without medications and naturally, but you must do so under the supervision of your physician.
 Every natural remedy is not for everyone.
 In fact, there is a select group of patients who may need medication as a part of their initial therapy, and I will let you know if you are a part of that select group at the end of this article.

 High Blood Pressure Definition

 The definition of high blood pressure, or hypertension, changed in 2017 according to the American College of Cardiology and the American Heart Association guidelines.

 Now, normal blood pressure is a systolic, or a top number, of less than 120 and a diastolic blood pressure, or bottom number, of less than 80.
 So if you have a systolic blood pressure of 130 or greater consistently, you have hypertension.
 And if you have a diastolic blood pressure of 80 or greater consistently, you have hypertension.

 1. Slow Deep Breathing